microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [Invoke-MgBetaUploadTrustFrameworkKeySetSecret](Invoke-MgBetaUploadTrustFrameworkKeySetSecret.md)
 Upload a plain text secret to a trustFrameworkKeyset.
-Examples of secrets are application secrets in Azure Active Directory, Google, Facebook, or any other identity provider. his method returns trustFrameworkKey.
+Examples of secrets are application secrets in Microsoft Entra ID, Google, Facebook, or any other identity provider. his method returns trustFrameworkKey.
 This API is available in the following national cloud deployments.